-Innovative Luminescence Assay for Synaptic Activity, [Ca++], and pH: My laboratory has developed a new technique for monitoring protein-protein interactions (Bioluminescence Resonance Energy Transfer, or BRET).
-This technique has significant advantages over two-hybrid screens or FRET methods.
-We developed this technique for assessing interactions among circadian clock proteins (i.e., biological clock proteins) in bacteria (PNAS 96: 151-156, 1998) and have adapted it to imaging in mammalian cells and plants (PNAS 104: 10264-10269, 2007).
-We have developed a BRET reporter for pH (PLoS ONE 7: e43072, 2012) and BRET reporters for [Ca++] are under development.
-The current position is to further develop this state-of-the art technique, and apply it as a non-invasive monitor of neural synaptic activity.
-Experience with imaging and standard molecular genetic techniques is desirable.
+Innovative Luminescence Assay for Neural Activity, [Ca++], and pH: My laboratory has developed innovative techniques using luminescence and/or BRET (Bioluminescence Resonance Energy Transfer) to monitor gene expression or protein-protein interactions non-invasively.
+These luminescence techniques have significant advantages over fluorescence-based (and other) methodologies.
+We have extensively developed luminescence techniques for monitoring circadian gene expression patterns as well as assessing interactions among proteins in mammalian, plant, and bacterial cells.
+We have developed a luminescence reporter for pH and comparable reporters for [Ca++] are under development.
+The current position is to further develop these state-of-the art techniques and apply them as non-invasive monitors of neural synaptic activity.
+Useful reporters will be applied to answer fundamental neurobiological questions (including those relating to circadian rhythmicity) in conjunction with optogenetics.
+Experience with neurobiology, imaging, and standard molecular genetic techniques is desirable.

 There are excellent facilities and collaborations available within the Vanderbilt University system, including other laboratories that study circadian clocks & sleep (e.g., the labs of Doug McMahon, Terry Page, and Beth Malow) and/or that are developing advanced imaging techniques (e.g., David Piston).
 Nashville is an exciting city with a low cost of living and many artistic opportunities (especially music) as well as close proximity to nature.
 For more information about my laboratory, see our website: http://www.cas.vanderbilt.edu/johnsonlab/.
 Interested applicants should contact Dr. Carl Johnson at: email@example.com.